shoaibkhanz/agentic-ai-engineering-course/lessons/03_context_engineering/article.md

 ```
 Figure 3: The high-level workflow of how context is assembled and used in an AI system.

-These components group into two main categories.
+These components are grouped into two main categories.
 We will explain them intuitively for now, as we have future dedicated lessons for all of them:

 ### Short-term working memory
 Short-term working memory is the state of the agent for the current task or conversation.
 It is volatile and changes with each interaction, helping the agent maintain a coherent dialogue and make immediate decisions.
 It can include some or all of these components: